IBM/Db2ZTools/DevOps/Db2SystemServices/Db2ProvisionSystemNonDS/readme.md

 |SECURITY ADMIN 1  |``SECADMN1``||
 |SECURITY ADMIN 2  |``SECADMN2``||

-* Define RACF STARTED class profiles to all potential provisioned system instances associating an ID to be used by each Db2 address space.
+* Define RACF STARTED class profiles to all potential provisioned Db2 subsystem instances associating an ID to be used by each Db2 address space.
 * Define RACF DSNR class profiles to control access to any provisioned Db2 subsystem from another environment, such as CICS, IMS, TSO, RRS, BATCH, DDF and REST services.
 * Define RACF SERVER class profiles to control access to any provisioned Db2 subsystem because they will use stored procedures in a WLM-established address space.